 It’s Saturday, shortly before 9 am and I’ve just arrived at the famous Tiong Bahru Market.
 Part hawker center and part food market, it’s bustling despite the fact that it’s early(ish) on a Saturday.
-I’m not totally awake yet since I’d just finished my tour with (affiliate link) Geckos Adventures the night before, but I was eager to learn how to cook some of the dishes I’d been so enthusiastically consuming while I was in Singapore.
+I’m not totally awake yet since I’d just spent the past 48 hours running around Singapore with Intrepid (closely following this itinerary during my extra time).
+However, I was eager to learn how to cook some of the dishes I’d been so enthusiastically consuming while I was in Singapore.

 A few minutes later, my Singaporean friend Lydia arrives.
 She has a bit of ingredient shopping to do for her own apartment, so I follow her around the market, awestruck by the multitude of foreign ingredients in front of me.

 At 9 am sharp, we’re back at the entrance of Tiong Bahru to meet Brenda, chef at Palate Sensations and our instructor for the day.
 I’d eaten my fair share of Singaporean food by this point and was excited to learn about the ingredients that went into all those delicious meals.
 I’m a firm believer that understanding the cooking process makes you enjoy the food more and was pleased to be involved in the ingredient-picking portion as well.

 Brenda leads us through the market, pointing out various vegetables and ingredients on display.
 She grew up going to wet markets throughout Singapore, including this one, and answers all my questions about the unfamiliar vegetables and spices.